osskit/fetch-enhancers/README.md

 # fetch-enhancers

-A collection of composable enhancers on top of standard js fetch api.
+A collection of composable enhancers on top of standard JS FetchAPI.
-Does not include a fetch implementation, you need to bring your owm.
+Bring your own FetchAPI implementation :pray:

 # install